Endangered sea turtle nest found at Galveston Island State Park for the first time in a decade – Houston Public Media

 The nest contained 107 eggs laid by a Kemp's Ridley sea turtle, which is one of the most endangered sea turtle species on the earth.

-This was the first nest found at Galveston Island State Park since 2012, based on Christopher Marshall, a professor of Marine Biology at Texas A&M and director for the Gulf Center for Sea Turtle Research.
+This was the first nest discovered at Galveston Island State Park since 2012, in response to Christopher Marshall, a professor of Marine Biology at Texas A&M and director for the Gulf Middle for Sea Turtle Research.

-As soon as the nest was discovered, it was delivered to an incubation facility at Padre Island Nationwide Seashore, Marshall said.
+As soon as the nest was found, it was dropped at an incubation facility at Padre Island National Seashore, Marshall said.

-“Each egg issues,” Marshall said.
-"Quite a lot of nesting habitat for the Kemp's Ridley has been lost to storms, high tide and predation, which is why it is important to transport these nests to an environment the place they have the very best probability for survival into maturity."
+“Each egg issues,” Marshall mentioned.
+"Loads of nesting habitat for the Kemp's Ridley has been misplaced to storms, high tide and predation, which is why it is very important transport these nests to an environment the place they have the very best probability for survival into adulthood."

-Marshall stated the everyday nesting season for the Kemp's Ridley sea turtle runs between April 1 and July 15.
-He urged anyone who finds a nest to stay a minimum of 60 feet away and to name the Sea Turtle hotline at 1-866-TURTLE-5.
+Marshall said the everyday nesting season for the Kemp's Ridley sea turtle runs between April 1 and July 15.
+He urged anyone who finds a nest to remain a minimum of 60 toes away and to name the Sea Turtle hotline at 1-866-TURTLE-5.

 Quelle: www.houstonpublicmedia.org